ATMPA: Attacking Machine Learning-based Malware Visualization Detection Methods via Adversarial Examples: Experiments

-Comparison of attack effect for different ML algorithms are discussed in the following.
-At first, for CNN-based detector, the experimental results show that the robustness of anti-AE ability in CNN-based method is the most vulnerable to ATMPA.
-Both of the CNN and RF based detectors are not better than the other widely used SVM-based detection method.
-More interestingly, for SVM-based detector, it demonstrates a superior performance in resisting adversarial attack compared with other detection methods with higher distortion value (as listed in Table~\ref{table:tab2}).
-Some comparing analysis is made in terms of the curvature and gradient of these three curves in Figure~\ref{fig:fig4a}, where the curve of SVM-based detector illustrates the best robustness.
-However, the ability of anti-induction is limited.
-As long as a slight adjustment in distortion scale in the FGSM and C\&W's method, such as increasing the strength of 10\%, the ATMPA method can easily break out the defense from SVM-based detector.
-The mean value of distortion from cross-validation analysis is larger than others, it reflects that the ATMPA method can provide with a good model transferability.
-Namely, our proposed attacking method can be extended to liner-based surprised learning method.
-With respect to the RF-based detector, the ATMPA method demonstrates some very similar features when attacking different detectors between RF and CNN respectively, according to the comparison in Table~\ref{table:tab2} and Figure~\ref{fig:fig4a}.
-On the one hand, there is a similar increasing trend for the curvature of the whole increased curve.
-On the other hand, when the attacking efficiency reaches the full attack (\textit{e.g.} the successful rate is 100\%), the distortion values ($\varepsilon$) that are required to generate AEs are also very close, generally with the size of 0.5 in Table~\ref{table:tab2}.
-Therefore, the ability of defending ATMPA in RF-based malware detectors is very limited compared to the SVM counterpart.
+Experimental results show that the robustness of anti-AE ability in CNN-based detectors is the most vulnerable to ATMPA.
+SVM-based detector performs better in resisting adversarial attacks than CNN- and RF-based detectors, as demonstrated with higher distortion in Table~\ref{table:tab2}.
+Analysis is made in terms of the curvature and gradient of these three curves in Figure~\ref{fig:fig4a}, where the curve of SVM-based detector illustrates the best robustness, even though its ability of anti-AE attack is limited.
+With a slight adjustment of distortion scale in the FGSM and C\&W attack method, ATMPA can easily break through the defence of the SVM-based detector.
+The mean value of distortion from cross-validation analysis in SVM-based detectors is larger than others indicating a good model transferability of ATMPA.
+Our proposed attack method can hence be extended to liner-based surprised learning methods.
+With respect to the RF-based detectors, ATMPA shows similar features for RF- and CNN-based detectors, as illustrated in Table~\ref{table:tab2} and Figure~\ref{fig:fig4a}.
+A similar increasing trend is observed for the curvature of the whole increased curve.
+When the attacking efficiency reaches the full attack (\textit{i.e.,} success rate is 100\%), the distortion values $\varepsilon$ for AE-generation are close to the factor of 0.5.
+Therefore, the ability to defend ATMPA in RF-based malware detectors is very limited compared to the SVM counterpart.